JonasBne/eurishop-rest/README.md

 ## Purpose

-I am building this application during my onboarding at Euricom (solely for educational purposes).
-The main goal of building the application is to familiarize myself with different tools & techniques in order to deliver a fully operational CRUD application.
+I developed this application during my onboarding at Euricom.
+The main goal of doing so, was to familiarze myself with different tools, techniques and programming concepts in order to deliver a fully operational CRUD application.
+A lot of attention was spent towards clean code.

 ## Features

-The application consists of three different pages.
+The application consists of several views:

-In the first version of the application, everything is stored in memory (i.e. all information is lost on a page refresh).
-Also, at this time the basket api will not be used.

-#### Product page for with an overview for the administrator

-- This page contains a table that holds information regarding the different products (i.e. name, prize, stock,...);

-- The product table can be sortered based on product title, price and stock by clicking on the respective header;

-- Initially, all 100 products are shown in the table.
-There is no pagination at this point;

-- The administrator can click a field in the table and then gets redirected to the product detail;

-- Products can be added or deleted;

-- The product table is not responsive;

-- Minimal styling is applied;

-#### Product page with an overview for the end user

-- This page displays the different products for the end user;

-- Page has to be responsive;
+- Home: an overview of different products that are fetched from https://euricom-test-api.herokuapp.com/ and a shopping cart.
+Products can be added to the cart and the amount of units can be changed.
+The total cost of the shopping cart is adjusted accordingly.
+The basket can be cleared, but there is no feature in place for actually doing something with the order.

+- Products (admin): a table overview for the admin user that displays the total amount of products.
+The table is sortable based on several columns.
+Items can be deleted or added.

+Information and actions are stored in memory.
+Hence, information gets lost on page refresh.

+### Future improvements

+- Provide infinite scroll for both the product overview as the table;

-- At the righthand side of the page a basket is shown;
+- Make the home page mobile responsive;

-- Each product can be added to the basket (if stock is greater than zero);

-- There must be a calculation of the total cost for the end user (the sum of the added products to the basket);

-- There should be a button that clears the basket;

-- There should be a functionality which allows the user to remove certain products from the basket;

-- When a product is added that is not in stock, an error must be shown (redirected to an error page)

-#### Product page with details

-- The product page consists out of a form which displays the detailed information of a given product;

-- Products can be modified, added or deleted;

-- When adding a new product, title and price are required;
+- Add form validation with React-hook-form and YUP

+- Introduce React Query

+- Host website on Netflify

 ## Technology, tools & concepts